-- The student must follow the UNM Catalog in place at the time of his/her admission, or a subsequent catalog as long as the student maintains continuous enrollment.
-The student must also meet any additional departmental requirements.
+- Students must follow the UNM Catalog in place at the time of their admission, or a subsequent catalog as long as the student maintains continuous enrollment.
+Students must also meet any additional departmental requirements.

-- The student should check his/her academic record (LoboWeb) at the end of each term to ensure that his/her status, degree program, grades and GPA are correct and in compliance with University policies.
+- Students should check their academic records (LoboWeb) at the end of each term to ensure that their status, degree program, grades and GPA are correct and in compliance with UNM policies.

-- The student must meet the general degree requirements published in the UNM Catalog.
+- Students must meet the general degree requirements published in the UNM Catalog.

-- The student is required to pass an MFA comprehensive examination.
+- Students are required to pass an MFA comprehensive examination.
 The Announcement of Examination form must be submitted to Graduate Studies a minimum of two weeks before the scheduled date of the examination.
-The student must be enrolled and complete a minimum of one hour of graduate credit in the term s/he takes the comprehensive examination and must be in good academic standing.
+Students must be enrolled and complete a minimum of one hour of graduate credit in the term they take the comprehensive examination and must be in good academic standing.

-- The student must submit an Application for Candidacy (AC) listing all the courses that apply to the degree.
-The AC form should be filed the term the student passes the comprehensive examination and no later than the last day of the term before the student intends to graduate.
+- Students must submit an Application for Candidacy (AC) listing all the courses that apply to the degree.
+The form should be filed the term the student passes the comprehensive examination and no later than the last day of the term before the student intends to graduate.

-- The student is Advanced to Candidacy (All but dissertation [ABD]) by the Dean of Graduate Studies in the term when all the following criteria have been met:
+- Students are Advanced to Candidacy (All But Dissertation/ABD) by the Dean of Graduate Studies in the term when all the following criteria have been met:

 - The MFA comprehensive examination has been passed;

-- The student must notify the degree program of his/her intent to graduate the term prior to the term of graduation.
-The student should confirm additional deadlines with his/her program.
+- Students must notify the degree program of intent to graduate the term prior to the term of graduation.
+Students should confirm additional deadlines with their program.

-- The student must defend his/her dissertation.
+- Students must defend their dissertation.
 An Announcement of Examination form must be submitted two weeks prior to the dissertation defense date.
 The dissertation must be submitted no later than 90 days after passing the dissertation defense, or the term graduation deadline, whichever comes first.

-- The student must satisfy degree requirements (defended and submitted dissertation) by the deadlines of July 15 for summer graduation, November 15 for Fall graduation, or April 15 for Spring graduation.
+- Students must satisfy degree requirements (defended and submitted dissertation) by the deadlines* of July 15 for summer graduation, November 15 for Fall graduation, or April 15 for Spring graduation.

-- The student must complete a minimum of 6 hours of dissertation/699.
-Once a student begins enrollment in 699 s/he must enroll in 699 every term (summer term is excluded, except if the student is graduating in the summer) until the manuscript is accepted by Graduate Studies.
+- Students must complete a minimum of 6 hours of Dissertation/699.
+Once students begin enrollment in 699 they must enroll in 699 every term (summer term is excluded, except if the student is graduating in the summer) until the manuscript is accepted by Graduate Studies.

-- The student who misses the term graduation deadline, but completes degree requirements by the last day of that term may choose to follow the Courtesy Policy.
+- Students who miss the term graduation deadline, but complete degree requirements by the last day of that term, may choose to follow the Courtesy Policy.